 This exceptionally weird and fascinating large continental island features a unique and highly distinctive variety of endemic birds, reptiles, mammals, and plants; expect endemic bird families, lemurs, chameleons, and critically threatened habitats.

 Unique is the adjective most often used to describe Madagascar.
 This extraordinary and notably massive island hosts an exceptionally high degree of endemism not only among its birds, but also its plants, trees, mammals, reptiles, amphibians, and insects.
 Much of this wildlife is remarkably tame, approachable, and visible; as a consequence, this tour represents a truly superb natural history experience.
-Of the birds, six entire families are endemic to the Madagascar region: the mesites, ground-rollers, cuckoo-rollers, asities, Madagascar warblers, and vangas.
+Of the birds, six entire families are endemic to the Madagascar region: the mesites, ground-rollers, cuckoo-rollers, asities, and Madagascar warblers and vangas.
 An endemic subfamily of large cuckoos, the couas, also forms an important part of the avifauna.

-October/November is the best season for seeing Madagascar’s wildlife, as breeding activity begins immediately prior to the rains, which begin in the latter part of the month.
+November is the best season for seeing Madagascar’s wildlife, as breeding activity begins immediately prior to the rains, which begin in the latter part of the month.
 Birding here at times can be delightful, while at other times it can be a bit challenging, for the diversity is not high, the habitats are often dense, and bird populations are low (40% of the endemic species are considered endangered or at risk), but the rewards are very high.

 Known colloquially as the “eighth continent,” Madagascar first began to split away from the African continent during the age of the dinosaurs and has since followed an independent evolutionary course, allowing an amazing variety of life forms to evolve from a few colonizing ancestors.
 Ranging from the bizarre to the sublime, this is island evolution gone wild, and there is no other destination quite like it.